Britpop Tour

-The Britpop Tour was the fourteenth concert tour by the English singer and songwriter Robbie Williams, in support of his upcoming thirteenth studio album, Britpop.
-It was Williams' first concert tour since the XXV Tour, which took place in 2022–2023, and his first since The Heavy Entertainment Show Tour, which took place in 2017–2018, to mainly hit stadiums and other outdoor venues in place of indoor arenas.
-The tour was first announced on 11 November 2024, with additional dates added later in 2024 and 2025.
-The tour began in Edinburgh, Scotland on 31 May 2025, and concluded in Athens, Greece on 2 October 2025.
-The name of the tour was officially announced as Britpop Tour on 21 May 2025, being referred to as Robbie Williams Live 2025 beforehand as the title of the album hadn't been announced yet.
+The Britpop Tour is the fourteenth concert tour by the English singer and songwriter Robbie Williams, in support of his thirteenth studio album, Britpop (2026).
+The tour began in Edinburgh, Scotland on 31 May 2025, and is scheduled to conclude in Christchurch, New Zealand on 28 November 2026.

+Britpop saw Williams' return to stadiums, as his previous tours, XXV (2022–2023), and The Heavy Entertainment Show (2017–2018) took place mostly in indoor arenas.
+The initial European leg of the tour was first announced on 11 November 2024, with additional dates revealed for the leg later in 2024 and 2025.
+The Latin American leg of the tour was revealed on 23 February 2026, after Williams previously teased that one would be happening later.
+On 17 March 2026, Williams announced an Australian & New Zealand leg of the tour during an interview on Australian TV Program A Current Affair.

+The name of the tour was officially announced as Britpop Tour on 21 May 2025, being referred to as Robbie Williams Live 2025 beforehand, as the title of the album hadn't been announced yet.

+Set list

+This set list was taken from the 7 August 2025 concert in Stockholm, Sweden.
+It does not represent all shows throughout the tour.